Hell is an English word that is translated from four words in the Scriptures.

 Hell in the New Testament is also translated from the word gehenna, which is the Greek rendering of the Hebrew, “Valley of Hinnom.”
 The valley was a dump just outside Jerusalem.
 Fires were kept constantly to burn up the garbage (including dead bodies) that was thrown into it.
 However, nothing alive was allowed to be thrown in.

-The scriptures also mention another heaven.
-This is the dwelling place of God (Isaiah 66:1).
-It is the place to which Christ ascended after His resurrection.
-This heaven is a place for spiritual beings; for the scriptures declare “flesh and blood cannot enter the kingdom of heaven.”
-(I Corinthians 15:50) The apostles say that for anyone to be able to abide in this heaven they must experience a change of nature.
-(1 Corinthians 15:51-53, I John 3:2)
+The Scriptures also mention heaven as the dwelling place of God (Isaiah 66:1), where Christ ascended after his resurrection.
+This heaven is a place for spiritual beings, “flesh and blood cannot enter the kingdom of heaven” (1 Corinthians 15:50).
+The apostles say that for anyone to be able to abide in this heaven, they must experience a change of nature (1 Corinthians 15:51-53, 1 John 3:2).

-Thus, we can conclude that hell is real, but is only a place for the dead such as a grave, tomb, sepulcher, etc. Heaven is real, as it is the dwelling place of God and His spiritual host.
+Thus, we can conclude that hell is real, but is only a place for the dead – the grave.
+Heaven is real, as it is the dwelling place of God and other spirit beings.

 Additional Resources: